za3k/za3k.com/archive/doctor_report2.md

 - **2020-10-09**: First **heart racing**
 - **2020-12-09**: Began new exercise program.
 Previously had started laying down 20-22 hours a day during quarantine.
 Instead started sitting all day, using standing desk at least an hour a day, eating more veggies, etc. Still going as of 2021-04.
 - **2020-12-12**: Confirmed heart is racing for no reason (90-130bpm, for half hour to hour), feeling of it being 'exhausted' outside those periods.
 Some B-2 and riboflavin supplementation seemed to relieve "exhausted" feeling.
 Heart racing and tiredness symptoms disappeared a few weeks after this.
 I stayed on occasional B-2 but not riboflavin.

 ### Recent (complete)
 The first time a symptom appears, it is **bolded**.

 I've had two distinct kinds of lightheadedness--ask me about it.
 The first kind was the usual kind--like when you stand up too quickly.
 It usually got better or went away if I sat or laid down.
-The second I don't know how to describe, but it seemed to be hard to focus, and it was correlated with feeling like blood was pooling in my head.
+The second I don't know how to describe, but it seemed to be hard to focus, and it was correlated with pressure in my head or feeling like blood was pooling in my head.

 - **2021-03-24**: Had a short **episode** where I felt like I increasingly wasn't getting oxygen (but could physically breathe fine).
 Checked using a pulse oximiter--blood oxygen was 96%, but pulse was 120 and rose to 180 by the time I grabbed my roommate to keep an eye on me.
 Went back down within a couple minutes.
 Legs/arms were clenching on their own.
 Had a glass of water and an ibuprofen.
 Heart rate was relatively normal (85-90) an hour later so didn't go to the ER.
 Episode was about 2 hours after a stressful falling-out with a stranger.
 Trouble sleeping.
 - **2021-03-25**: Try to relax.
 Feeling ok.